cplagz/GarDoor-Car/README.md

 # ESP8266 MQTT Garage Door Opener, Garage Door and Car Sensor, and Temperture Monitor using Home Assistant
 This project allows you to control (open/close) a "dumb" garage door opener for a garage door and independently report the garage door status (open/closed) and presence of a car in the garage via MQTT.
 In addition you can monitor the Temperture and Humidity within your garage over MQTT as well.
+This project requires two ultrasonic sensors: one pointed at the garage door, and the other pointed at the normal location of the car.
+This allows the car to be detected even if the garage door is open, which cannot be achieved with OpenGarage or DotNetDann's version.

 The code covered in this repository utilises [Home Assistant's MQTT Cover Component](https://www.home-assistant.io/components/cover.mqtt/) and uses an ESP8266 microcontroller.
 There is a sample configuration in the repository